Video Link: https://vimeo.com/286854695

 Do the math.

-More alarming, recent research has demonstrated that almost 1 in 4 men over 30 have low testosterone or “Low T” without any symptoms, while 1 in 20 suffers from clinical symptoms, such as weight gain and the other problems mentioned earlier.
+More alarming, recent research has demonstrated that nearly 1 in 4 men over 30 have “Low T” without any symptoms.
+Worse, 1 in 20 men of the same age range experience the clinical symptoms of Low-T, such as weight gain and the other problems mentioned earlier.

 That Disgusting Expanding Belly and Those Repulsive “Love Handles.”